This event brings together researchers and professionals working to support improvements in curriculum design in maths and science.

-Darren Macey works with Cambridge Mathematics and is currently studying for a Master’s degree at the Faculty of Education at Cambridge University.
-Darren is an ambassador for the Royal Statistical Society and a member of their ‘Teaching Statistics’ special interest group committee.
-His research interests include mental models of statistical concepts and developing statistical reasoning.
+Darren Macey works with Cambridge Mathematics and is currently studying for a PhD at the Faculty of Education at Cambridge University.
+Darren is an ambassador for the Royal Statistical Society, a member of their ‘Teaching Statistics’ special interest group committee, and a Trustee of the Teaching Statistics Trust.
+His research interests include mental models of statistical concepts and teachers’ professional development in statistical reasoning.

 Dr Andrew Manches is a Senior Lecturer in Learning Sciences and Director of the Children and Technology group in the Centre for Research in Digital Education (University of Edinburgh).
 He leads/has led various funded projects centred around the role of interaction in how we think and learn, and the implications for early learning technologies.